 For those suffering from a TBI it’s difficult to explain how they feel."

-Like an acquired brain injury (ABI), a traumatic brain injury (TBI) can also be known as an 'invisible injury' due to the vast range of effects that can be suffered by survivors which are not physically visible including debilitating aphasia, amnesia, fatigue and anxiety.
-They are extreme cases and not necessarily comparable with someone who is free of injuries to the mind (even if they too feel they have similar symptoms in their damage-free minds).
+Like an acquired brain injury (ABI), a traumatic brain injury (TBI) can also be known as an 'invisible injury' due to the vast range of effects that can be suffered by survivors which are not physically visible including debilitating aphasia, amnesia, fatigue & anxiety.
+They are extreme cases & not necessarily comparable with someone who is free of injuries to the mind (even if they too feel they have similar symptoms in their fully-functioning brains).

-The 'invisible brain cloud' is just one analogy to help others grasp such a complex illness constantly suffered by survivors of brain injuries.
+The 'invisible brain cloud' is just one analogy to help others better grasp such a complex illness constantly suffered by some survivors of brain injuries.

-Australia's Stroke Foundation has their fingers on the pulse with the informative + encouraging podcast called Enable Me.
+Australia's Stroke Foundation has its fingers on the pulse with the informative-+-encouraging podcast called Enable Me.

-Simply knowing there are such considerate people helping + including stroke survivors who are so often forgotten by our current society truly warms my blood and you know I love to have warm blood pumping around this hungry brain of mine!
+Simply knowing there are such considerate people helping + including stroke survivors who are so often forgotten by our current society truly warms my blood and you know I love to have the vital, iron-enriched fluid pumping around this hungry brain of mine!

 Enable Me Podcast: